Eugene Robert Glazer

-Eugene Robert Glazer (born December 16, 1942 in Brooklyn, New York) is an American actor best known for his portrayal of "Operations" on the TV show La Femme Nikita.
+Eugene Robert Glazer (born December 16, 1942, in Brooklyn, New York) is an American actor best known for his portrayal of "Operations" on the USA Network series La Femme Nikita.
 Glazer was raised in Brooklyn, New York, and worked at a variety of jobs before moving to Los Angeles in the 1970s to pursue his acting career.
 He worked in live theater and starred in a number of television and movie roles before being cast on La Femme Nikita.
 He was married to late actress Xenia Gratsos, who joined him on La Femme Nikita as Renee in the 3rd season episode "Hand to Hand".